chrisscholly/EasySwift/README.md

 # EasySwift
-Useful Methods and Extensions to do more with less code
+Useful Methods and Extensions that can you use in all your Swift projects!